Aakash1o1/Prompt-Manager/Z-PROJECT_IMPLEMENTATION/Fix Latency/step2_fix7.md

         }

         // B. Use Synchronous Copy-Paste for Large Text (Fastest)
-        // PASS THE ELEMENT 'el' SO WE CAN REFOCUS IT const didPaste = this.syncClipboardPaste(replacement, el);
+        // This avoids the 'await' issue that broke ChatGPT. const didPaste = this.syncClipboardPaste(replacement);
         if (didPaste) {
             this.triggerEvents(el);
             return;
         }

-        // C. Fallback: Native Insert again (if paste failed/blocked)
+        // C. Fallback: Native Insert again (if paste failed) try {
-        // This will be slow for large text, but it GUARANTEES it appears. console.log("Clipboard copy-paste failed or blocked.
-Using slow insert fallback.");
-        try {
             document.execCommand('insertText', false, replacement);
             this.triggerEvents(el);